mitali2003/Order-sumarry-component-/README.md

 # Order-sumarry-component-
-I created a simple web pages using html and css
+I created a simple web pages using html and css.